sylefeb/Silice/projects/terrain/README.md

   <img width="200" src="palette.png">
 </p>

 As it lacks any order, selecting a color in between two others makes little sense.
-Of course, some palette can be carefully designed to support interpolation (*Doom 1994* does [amazing palette tricks](https://fabiensanglard.net/gebbdoom/) for lighting), but here that is not the case.
+Of course, a palette can be carefully designed to support interpolation (*Doom 1994* does [amazing palette tricks](https://fabiensanglard.net/gebbdoom/) for lighting), but here that is not the case.

 So what can we do?
 Well, we can rely on a different kind of interpolation, called *dithering*.
 You are likely already very familiar with dithering -- well at least your eyes are! -- because this is the technique used by printed newspapers and inkjet printers.
 The idea is to give the illusion of a gradient even though only few colors are available.
 This works by interleaving point spreads of the different colors, such that locally the proportion (as seen in a small neighborhood) give the correct average.
 Dithering and stippling are huge topics on their own, but here we will be using a simple old-shool technique, specifically [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) with a Bayer matrix.